 2. Give up ownership of the home and receive the difference between the net sales proceeds and the loan balance.
 You will not be liable for any shortfall if the sales proceeds do not cover the loan.
 Your loan may also become due and payable if you do not continue meeting the terms of the loan.
 (For example, paying taxes and insurance owed on the property.)

 With an HECM you retain title to your home.
 This means that you also have all your obligations as a homeowner.
 You are responsible for the homeowner taxes and insurance.

 Interested in a Reverse Mortgage?

 I can do a complete illustration based on your own information.
-Unlike others, we will charge you no fees.
 Just give me a call at the numbers listed in the right column, or drop me an email to get started.